DFHack/dfhack/docs/dev/Lua API.rst

   The black pen used to clear the screen.
 In graphics mode, it will clear the foreground and set the background to the standard black tile.

+* ``TRANSPARENT_PEN``

+  A pen that will clear all textures from the UI layer, making the tile transparent.

 * ``KEEP_LOWER_PEN``

   A pen that will write tiles over existing background tiles instead of clearing